overXsky/IrfanviewPoc/README.md

 - IrfanView is a fast, compact and innovative FREEWARE (for non-commercial use) graphic viewer for Windows XP, Vista, 7, 8, 10 and 11.
 - Official site: [https://www.irfanview.com/](https://www.fosshub.com/IrfanView.html)

-# Infected Components
-- Irfanview 4.62 - 32 bit
-- Irfanview plugins 4.62 - 32 bit
-- which can be found in [https://www.fosshub.com/IrfanView.html](https://www.fosshub.com/IrfanView.html) or just download in this repository
+- Irfanview 4.62 - 32 bit with Irfanview plugins 4.62 - 32 bit, which can be found in [https://www.fosshub.com/IrfanView.html](https://www.fosshub.com/IrfanView.html) or just download in this repository
+- JEPG2000.dll version 4.56.0.0 in `"C:\Program Files (x86)\IrfanView\Plugins"`

 # Vulnerability Description
 Irfanview v4.62 allows a user-mode write access violation via a crafted JPEG 2000 file starting at `JPEG2000+0x0000000000001bf0`.